javelit/docs/content/develop/concepts/architecture/session-state.md

 No matter how many times we press the **_Increment_** button in the above app, the `count` remains at 1.
 Let's understand why:

-- Each time we press the **_Increment_** button, Jeamlit reruns `Counter.java` from top to bottom, and with every run, `count` gets initialized to `0`.
+- Each time we press the **_Increment_** button, Javelit reruns `Counter.java` from top to bottom, and with every run, `count` gets initialized to `0`.
 - Pressing **_Increment_** subsequently adds 1 to 0, thus `count=1` no matter how many times we press **_Increment_**.

 As we'll see later, we can avoid this issue by storing `count` as a Session State variable.
-By doing so, we're indicating to Jeamlit that it should maintain the value stored inside a Session State variable across app reruns.
+By doing so, we're indicating to Javelit that it should maintain the value stored inside a Session State variable across app reruns.

 Let's learn more about the API to use Session State.